hudson-trading/corral/doc/05_reference.md

   of the spawner: any exceptions raised by the child get reraised as the result of `start()`, and cancellation of the spawner is proxied to the child task.
-Upon the invocation of the `TaskStarted` object the task is reparented to the nursery.
+Upon the invocation of the `TaskStarted` object the task is reparented to the nursery, unless the task is being cancelled.
   If the task accepts a `TaskStarted<T>` for a non-void type T, its invocation requires a value of that type, which will become the result of the `co_await start(...)` expression in the spawner.
 If this